-When we step outdoors into the natural world our internal nature can be influenced immensely.
-Nature is naturally therapeutic and supportive (and of course sometimes challenging); a plethora of research supports what we instinctively know about fresh air, movement, sensory delights, belonging, connection and communication.
+When we connect with the natural world our internal nature can be influenced immensely.
+Nature is naturally therapeutic and supportive (and of course, just like us, also complex); a plethora of research supports what we instinctively know about nature connection, sensory delights, fresh air, movement, communication and belonging.
 There is an abundance of symbolism and metaphor to be experienced in nature, which can be utilised in therapy and practitioner supervision with powerful and meaningful outcomes.
 Natural settings can provide a very rich, reflective environment for deeply therapeutic work.
-The majority of my outdoor meetings take place in two locations in South Manchester where there is a diverse variety of flora and fauna, beneficial to health and condusive to therapeutic work and practitioner supervision and training.
+The majority of my outdoor meetings take place in South Manchester where there is a diverse variety of flora and fauna, beneficial to health and condusive to therapeutic work and practitioner supervision and training.

 Outdoor meetings can be arranged throughout all seasons.
 I also offer bespoke training for practitioners wishing to take their practice outdoors.
 I welcome any enquiries at therapyupnorth@gmail.com